Horbenkodev/hugo-blog/content/posts/what-app-to-build-app-ideas/index.md

 ---
-title: What App to Create?
+ceoTitle: What App to Create?
 A List of App Ideas
+title: " Ideas for Apps to Develop"
+breadcrumbs: Best Ideas for App Development
+slug: what-app-to-build-app-ideas
+draft: false
-publishDate: '2022-06-10T00:00:00Z'
+publishDate: 2022-06-10T00:00:00Z
-authors: []
-description: Great ideas for app startups with examples from a software development portfolio.
 image: thinking-face.png
 og_image: thinking-face.png
+description: Great ideas for app startups with examples from a software development portfolio.
 promote:
   promote: false
 top: false
-draft: true
-industries: []
+authors:
+  - mobile-development-team
 categories:
   - mobile
   - app-ideas
+industries: []
 ---
 You can run a business like a pro but lack creativity when it comes to finding new app ideas.
 Which is perfectly fine and explains why articles like this one exist.